Freedom Choir Adds Voice Classes to Its Rehearsal Schedule!

 Freedom Choir’s members range from about 15 years old and up, with no upper age limit.
-We sing in lots of styles, including Barbershop, Doo Wop, Jazz, Classical, Sea Shanties, 50s/60s Pop, Negro Spirituals, and more.
+We sing in many styles, including Barbershop, Doo Wop, Jazz, Classical, Sea Shanties, 50s/60s Pop, Negro Spirituals, and more.
 (See our current repertoire here.)
 (See other hopeful repertoire here.)
 “Something for almost everyone” is the idea of our repertoire!
 We sing songs that range in age from a couple hundred years ago to the recent pop charts–and particularly, whatever showcases the rich tone of the human voice and the extravagance of vocal harmony.
 See our videos here.

 Freedom Choir formed in early 2021 with 27 members and reached 32 members by our first-annual Montana Christmas! singalong and concert in the Babcock Theatre on 13 December 2021.
 We hope to reach 50 by the end of 2022.
 Typically, membership is by invitation only, which helps us to keep a good balance between the sections.
-But being a start-up group that’s trying to reach a “critical mass” quickly, we’re actively recruiting this Fall in hopes of attracting interested singers to come see what it’s like to sing with us.
+But being a start-up group that’s trying to reach a “critical mass” quickly, we’re actively recruiting in hopes of attracting interested singers to come see what it’s like to sing with us.
 We hope to find lots of nice people with good pitch-matching skills who can maintain their own voice part while others parts are being sung in the same room.
 We also generally try to keep vibrato fairly minimal on most of our songs.
 (That’s just a stylistic choice, but it does play heavily into the “sound” we’re going for.)

 INTERESTED IN JOINING?

-- Who can hold their own part against those singing other parts, and
+- Who can hold their own part against those singing other parts

 - Will be diligent about learning their parts at home (we provide audio tracks in addition to sheet music).

 - Love to have fun.